RealDevExpert/Lifelines_NEXT/Strainphlan_3_NEXT.md

 Authors: Ranko Gascesa, Trishla Sinha, Asier Fernandez
 Description: The script shows how strain profiling was performed using Strainphlan 3 for all samples, for all species

-## Step 1: Reconstruct all species stains
+## Step 1: Reconstruct all species strains

 (see main microbiome profiling pipeline)